Blog

 Why Does My Cat Yowl Before Throwing Up?
 The Pre-Vomit Siren

-There is perhaps no noise in a domestic household more universally recognizable—or more effective at instantly waking a deeply sleeping human—than the feline “pre-vomit yowl.”
+There is perhaps no noise in a domestic household more universally recognizable — or more effective at waking a sleeping human — than the feline pre-vomit yowl.

 It is typically the middle of the night.
-The house is completely silent.
-Suddenly, from the foot of the bed or the hallway rug, your cat emits a massive, terrifying, guttural howl that sounds like a cross between a dying siren, a crying baby, and a deeply distressed whale song.
+The house is silent.
+From the foot of the bed or the hallway rug, your cat emits a guttural howl — a sound somewhere between a siren, a crying baby, and a distressed animal.
+Within five to ten seconds, the yowling stops, replaced by the rhythmic heaving sounds of a cat throwing up.
+Then silence returns, and you reach for the paper towels.

-Why does your cat announce their impending vomit to the entire neighborhood?
-Are they crying out for help because they are in terrible pain?
-Are they trying to wake you up on purpose?
-Or is there a deeper, involuntary biological mechanism pulling the vocal cords like an alarm string?
+Why does your cat announce their impending vomit?
+Are they in terrible pain?
+Are they trying to wake you up?
+Or is there an involuntary biological mechanism pulling their vocal cords like an alarm string?

 Here is the scientific and veterinary explanation behind the feline pre-vomit siren.